 Meters and yards may seem like similar lengths to those outside of the competitive swimming world, but swimmers consider them to be very different.
 25 meter long pools are slightly longer than 25 yard pools and are primarily used in international competitions.

-To differentiate between pool sizes for swimming times, the following descriptions and abbreviations are used:
+To differentiate between pool sizes for swimming times, here are the three different types of competitive swimming pools:

 - Long course meters, or LCMs, for 50 meter pools.

 - Short course yards, or SCYs, for 25 yard pools.

 - Short course meters, or SCMs, for 25 meter pools.

 For example, one swimmer who competes internationally will have three different times for their 100 freestyle event: a LCM, SCY and SCM time.
 There are world records for SCM and LCM races, but only U.S. records for SCY events.

 Increasingly rare to find are the 33 1/3 pools, which typically accommodate the needs of water polo.
 There are many pools with unregulated lengths used for training purposes; however, in sanctioned swim meets the pool length must be measured and verified.

 Now armed with pool length knowledge, you’re ready to watch any upcoming swimming event, including the Summer Olympics.